-To effectively implement the Discipline Code, it needs to be clearly stated what is acceptable and unacceptable behaviour in our school.
-Students, teachers and parents should be well aware of school and community expectations regarding discipline at Woonona Public School, mindful that the primary aim of all activities is the development of self-discipline.
+To effectively implement the Fair Discipline Code, it needs to be clearly stated what is acceptable and unacceptable behaviour in our school.
+Students, teachers and parents should be well aware of school and community expectations regarding discipline at Woonona Public School, mindful that the primary aim of all activities is the development of self-discipline and self-regulation of attitudes, behaviours and core values.